alan-turing-institute/AutSPACEs/code-of-conduct.md

 ### 4.1 The Code of Conduct Committee

 At time of writing the research team is small and therefore we do not have a Code of Conduct Committee.
-Dr Kirstie Whitaker, as lead investigator of the Autistica/Turing citizen science research project will handle any Code of Conduct reports herself.
+Bastian Greshake Tzovaras, as lead investigator of the Autistica/Turing citizen science research project will handle any Code of Conduct reports himself.

 As the community grows, we will seek to build a committee of research team members and members of the autistic community.